-SAY HELLO TO . .
+SAY HELLO TO . . .

 SELENA ROYLE-who plays the title role in Hildo Hope, M.D., on NBC-Red at 11:30 this morning.
-She's one of America's finest actresses, and has been a Broadway stor for twenty years.
-Born in New York, she is the doughter of fomous ploywright-octor Edwin Milton Royle.
+She's one of America's finest actresses, ond has been o Broadway stor for twenty years.
+Born in New York, she is the doughter of fomous playwright-octor Edwin Milton Royle.
 During the depression she originated "Actors' Dinners" to which the public was invited, and whose profits went to caring for out-of-work members of the theatrical profession.
-Lotely she's been devoting all her time to the radio, and has the leading role in "Woman of Courage," o doily seriol on CBS, os well as in Soturdoy's Hildo Hope, M.D.
+Lotely she's been devoting all her time to the radio, and has the leading role in "Woman of Courage," a doily serial on CBS, as well as in Saturday's Hildo Hope, M.D.

-Hilltop House

-was still straight and firmly muscled.
-He looked what he was-a man who had made a religion of getting what

-he wanted, a man of successful affairs.
+Hilltop House (Continued from page 20) was still straight and firmly muscled.
+He looked what he was-a man who had made a religion of getting what he wanted, a man of successful affairs.
 "Well, Bess," he said.

-She tried to be natural, she held out her hand and made suitable remarks -it was nice to see him again, he -it was nice to see him again, he looked well, she was glad he was being successful.
-And all the while she was thinking, "What do you want?
-What are you going to do to me-and to Tim?"
+She tried to be natural, she held out her hand and made suitable remarks -it was nice to see him again, he looked well, she was glad he was being successful.
+And all the while she was thinking, "What do you was thinking, want?
+What are you going to do to me_and to Tim?"
 "Paul said you wanted to look at Hilltop House," she said.
 He gestured absently with one hand.
 "No- not now.
-I understand it's not for sale after all-so why should I waste time looking at someshould I waste time looking at something I can't buy?"
+I understand it's not for sale after all-so why should I waste time looking at some-thing I can't buy?"
 A characteristic remark, she thought.
-"Then why? . . . "
+"Then why?

-"Then why? . . . " "To see you, of course."
+"To see you, of course."
 He laid his hand on hers, in a way that was almost timid-if she hadn't known that Steve was never timid.
 "You're still lovely, Bess.
-No wonder, of course-it hasn't been so terribly long since."

-"Since you and I were in love?"

-she finished for him.
+No wonder, of course-it hasn't been so terribly long since .
+"Since you and I were in love?" she finished for him.